saintybalboa/react-demo/docs/tutorial/1-setup.md

 const app = express();

-// make public assets accessible over the network app.use(express.static(path.join(__dirname, '../public')));
+// Make public assets accessible over the network app.use(express.static(path.join(__dirname, '../public')));

-// handle all routes
+// Handle all routes
 app.all('/*', async (req, res) => {
     // Generate the interactive html markup for react on the client const markup = renderToString(<App />);